khanglam/Youtube2Spotify/README.md

 # Youtube2Spotify

 Youtube2Spotify is a web app that allows users to freely stream any Spotify songs, and convert their favorite Youtube playlists to a Spotify playlist.
 It uses the Youtube and Spotify API to retrieve the user's playlists and songs and allows them to transfer the songs to their Spotify account.

 This project is for demo purposes only and is not open for contribution.
+__Note:__: Upon authentication for your Spotify and YouTube accounts, be assured that the authentication details are not stored anywhere in this application.
+You can trust that your credentials and access tokens are not saved, ensuring the security and privacy of your accounts.

 ## Technologies Used